StarRocks/starrocks/docs/en/administration/management/resource_management/spill_to_disk.md

 # Spill to disk

-This topic describes how to spill intermediate computation results of large operators to disk.
+This topic describes how to spill intermediate computation results of large operators to local disks and object storage.

 ## Overview